#22 TRENDING IN Mental Health 🔥

 May 29, 2024

 Over the last few years, TikTok has ballooned to the point where it exists as a virtual universe in its own right.
-The app is brimming with millions of users who are creating content on every topic you could think of—and even some that you can't.
-There are TikTok accounts dedicated to train spotting, scissors collecting, politician edits.
+The platform is brimming with millions of users creating content on every topic you can think of—and even some you'd never imagine.
+There are TikTok accounts dedicated to train spotting, scissors collecting, political edits.
 No matter how niche the interest, you'll find TikToks to suit you.

 The app's rapid growth can be credited in part to the Covid-19 pandemic.
-Multiple lockdowns meant that people were stuck in their homes for months on end.
-This inability to meet friends and family in person meant that many turned to social media apps like TikTok for connection.
-A virtual existence formed a substitute for a physical existence.
+Months of lockdown left people stuck in their homes for months on end.
+An inability to meet friends and family meant that many turned to social media apps like TikTok for connection.
+A virtual existence formed a substitute for a physical one.

 However, the Covid-19 lockdowns have concluded, and TikTok remains as popular as ever.